bradkav/PBHbounds/README.md

 	* Update the [bounds/README.md](https://github.com/bradkav/PBHbounds/blob/master/bounds/README.md) file with information about the new bound.
 	* Submit a pull request
 2. Create an issue here on the github repo, pointing to the paper/bound which is missing.
-3. You can  create an issue or just contact me directly.
+3. Contact me directly and let me know which bound you think should be added.

 ### Plots